mjothy/future-sight/README.md

 #### 5.2.3. <a name='Express'></a>Express

-[Express](https://expressjs.com/) is a backend web application framework for Node.js, It is designed for building web applications and APIs.
-It has been called the de facto standard server framework for Node.js.
+[Express](https://expressjs.com/) is a back end web application framework for building RESTful APIs with Node.js.

 #### 5.2.4. <a name='React'></a>React